 Complex Field Trip:

-The Yukon Government Department of Education considers a farm tour a complex field trip.
+The Yukon Government Department of Education considers some farm tours to be complex field trips.
 Teachers are reminded to comply with the Field Trip Policy.

 Farm Tour Costs:

 Transportation Subsidy: Every Kids on the Farm field trip is eligible for a transportation subsidy of 50% costs, up to $175, plus an emergency vehicle subsidy of $25 (for personal vehicles).
 The teacher is responsible for making transportation arrangements and will receive the subsidy upon receipt of the Teacher Tour Evaluation Form.

 $7 Student Fee: After your tour is complete the farmer will submit an invoice directly to your school for payment of the student fee.